-inspiration.
+There are so many avenues for inspiration.
+Trust me, this is the bulk of where the work goes.
+Look up your favorite characters from various media if you need inspiration.
 Heck, look up drawings!
 They are amazing for getting the imagination going.
 What so they look like?
 Are they strong?
 Smart?
 Awkward?
 Think of a hook for your character and branch out from there.
-You don't need to have
+You don't need to have all the answers now.
+Just enough to give you ground to stand on.

 Once you have a character in mind, it is time to start building them using the framework to guide your choices.
 The first thing you will need is a character sheet.
+A quick search of '5e character sheet' will net you a plethora of options.
+You can find the basic sheet by going to Wizards of the Coast.

 1. Choose a Race.

-portrayed to at home in battle.
+If you've decided on a PC with a rugged apperance who charges into battle, you might consider a half-orc.
+Orcs a known to be firce warriors, extremely tough and often portrayed to at home in battle.
 You could also flip the script by exploring a half-orc who steers clear of these stereotypes.
-Every race has some lore associated with them. for a full list of races
+Every race has some lore associated with them. for a full list of races you can visit the races section of the Wizards of the Coast website.

 2. Choose a Class.

+Think of a class as similar to a job.
+The four archetypical classes are the fighter, the rogue, the wizard and the cleric.
+From order of listing, these are great for first time players.
 The figher is tough and combat orientated.
 The rogue had a broad range of skills.
 The wizard uses years of study to bend magic to their will while the cleric gets access to magic from a diety.
-You can find
+You can find a full list of classes here.
+Classes will also give you access to starting equiment geared toward the specific class.

 3. Choose a Ability Scores.